 MOD AFCP/87A1/2#1331

 5.441B In Angola, Armenia, Azerbaijan, Benin, Botswana, Brazil, Burkina Faso, Burundi, Cambodia, Cameroon, China, Côte d’Ivoire, Djibouti, Eswatini, Russian Federation, Gambia, Guinea, Iran (Islamic Republic of), Kazakhstan, Kenya, Lao P.D.R., Lesotho, Liberia, Malawi, Mauritius, Mongolia, Mozambique, Nigeria, Uganda, Uzbekistan, the Dem.
 Rep. of the Congo, Kyrgyzstan, the Dem.
 People's Rep. of Korea, Sudan, South Africa, Tanzania, Togo, Viet Nam, Zambia and Zimbabwe, the frequency band 4 800-4 990 MHz, or portions thereof, is identified for use by administrations wishing to implement International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
-The use of IMT stations is subject to agreement obtained under No. 9.21 with concerned administrations, and IMT stations shall not claim protection from stations of other applications of the mobile service.
-In addition, before an administration brings into use an IMT station in the mobile service, it shall ensure that the power flux-density (pfd) produced by this station does not exceed −155 dB(W/(m2 · 1 MHz)) produced up to 19 km above sea level at 20 km from the coast, defined as the low-water mark, as officially recognized by the coastal State.
-This pfd criterion is subject to review at WRC-23.
-Resolution 223 (Rev.WRC-19) applies.
-This identification shall be effective after WRC-19.
-(WRC-19)
+The use of IMT stations is subject to agreement obtained under No. 9.21 with concerned administrations, and IMT stations shall not claim protection from stations of the aeronautical mobile service.
+Resolution 223 (Rev.WRC-23) applies.
+(WRC-23)

 Reasons: The pfd limit as set out under footnote RR No. 5.441B is not necessary to protect AMS and MMS operating in international spaces and that co-ordination under Article No. 9.21 along with multi-lateral agreements between concerned administrations would suffice.